proggi64/fischertechnik-box-foundation/README.md

 Additionally, in the base folder are the STL files of the empty 190x130 and 130x95 boxes that are used to place the building block elements.

 ## ModelBase
-Contains simple and complex parametrized base objects that are used with different aparameters by concrete elements.
+Contains simple and complex parametrized base objects that are used with different parameters by concrete elements.

 ## Elements
 Contains concrete elements for specific building parts, some of them with parameters.
 All of them are linked to one or more Fischertechnik part numbers.